Shivam4410/Pizza-Sales-Data-Analysis-Using-MySQL/README.md

 ---

-## 📊 Report Screenshots
+## 📸 Query Preview & Output

 **Data Model**
 ![Preview](https://github.com/Shivam4410/Pizza-Sales-Data-Analysis-Using-MySQL/blob/main/Data%20Model.png)
 **Total_orders**
 ![Preview](https://github.com/Shivam4410/Pizza-Sales-Data-Analysis-Using-MySQL/blob/main/Total_orders.png)

 > ⚡ Note: The Screenshots shared here are just an overview of my analysis.
-For a detailed breakdown of each business question and its corresponding SQL solution, please refer to the attached PDF file named Pizza_sales in this repository.
+For a detailed breakdown of each business question and its corresponding SQL solution, please refer to the attached PDF file named Pizza_sales in this repository

 ---

 ## 🛠️ Tech Stack

-- SQL (MySQL): Core language for querying and analyzing data.
+- **SQL (MySQL)**: Core language for querying and analyzing data
-- Database Design: Star schema with fact and dimension tables.
+- **Database Design**: Star schema with fact and dimension tables
-- PDF Documentation: For query results and visual summaries.
+- **PDF Documentation**: For query results and visual summaries
-- CSV Files: Used for structured data input (orders, pizzas, pizza types, order details).
+- **CSV Files**: Used for structured data input (orders, pizzas, pizza types, order details)

 ---

 ## 🚀 Recommendations / Insights
-1. Focus on Large Size Pizzas: L-size pizzas dominate sales—optimize inventory accordingly.
+1. **Focus on Large Size Pizzas**: L-size pizzas dominate sales —> optimize inventory accordingly
-2. Top Performers: The Thai Chicken Pizza and Classic Deluxe Pizza are top revenue generators—consider promoting them.
+2. **Top Performers**: The Thai Chicken Pizza and Classic Deluxe Pizza are top revenue generators —> consider promoting them
-3. Peak Hours: Most orders occur between 12 PM and 7 PM—staffing and prep should be optimized during these hours.
+3. **Peak Hours**: Most orders occur between 12 PM and 7 PM —> staffing and prep should be optimized during these hours
-4. Category Strategy: Classic and Supreme pizzas contribute the most to revenue—expand offerings in these categories.
+4. **Category Strategy**: Classic and Supreme pizzas contribute the most to revenue —> expand offerings in these categories
-5. Revenue Growth: Cumulative revenue shows consistent daily growth—track seasonal spikes for campaign planning.
+5. **Revenue Growth**: Cumulative revenue shows consistent daily growth —> track seasonal spikes for campaign planning

 ---

 ## 📌 Conclusion
-This MySQL-based Pizza Sales Analysis project demonstrates how structured data and well-crafted queries can unlock valuable business insights.
+This project demonstrates how structured data and well-crafted queries can unlock valuable business insights.
 By answering key operational and strategic questions, the project showcases the practical application of SQL in retail analytics.
-It’s a great example of how data analysis can drive smarter decisions, improve customer satisfaction, and boost profitability.
+It’s a great example of how data analysis can drive smarter decisions, improve customer satisfaction and boost profitability

 ---